yogeshshrivastava/NYTReader/README.md

 * [x] User can **search for news article** by specifying a query and launching a search.
 Search displays a grid of image results from the New York Times Search API.
 * [x] User can click on "settings" which allows selection of **advanced search options** to filter results
-* [d] User can configure advanced search filters such as:
+* [x] User can configure advanced search filters such as:
   * [x] Begin Date (using a date picker)
   * [x] News desk values (Arts, Fashion & Style, Sports)
   * [x] Sort order (oldest or newest)